Jump to page content Jump to navigation

-Reading at home is an essential part of a language arts curriculum, but it is often a lonely and bemusing experience for our students who are at varying achievement levels.
-Occasionally I give pre-reading or anticipation guides to my students to help them with particularly challenging reading -- sometimes providing guides to all students, sometimes only to students I anticipate will struggle with the text.
-In the case of Toni Morrison's The Bluest Eye (Plume Books), there are two chapters for which I give all of my students guiding questions.
-These guides help them prepare for and make their way through the challenging ideas and language of this rich novel.
+Reading at home is an essential part of a language arts curriculum, but it’s often a lonely and confusing experience for students at lower achievement levels.
+Occasionally I give my students prereading or anticipation guides to help them with particularly challenging reading, sometimes providing guides to all students, sometimes only to students I anticipate will struggle with the text.
+In the case of Toni Morrison’s The Bluest Eye (Plume Books), there are two chapters for which I give all of my students guiding questions.
+These questions help them prepare for and make their way through the challenging ideas and language of this rich novel.

 Activities and Instruction

-• The chapter whose heading is "Seethecatitgoesmeowmeowcome / and playcomeandplaywithjanethe / kittenwillnotplayplayplaypla," poses challenges for students both in terms of unfamiliar language and in terms of complex ideas.
-Rather than have them read it cold at home and then rely on me to point out all that is important in the chapter the next day, students grapple with some of the important ideas from the novel before they ever read the chapter.
+• The chapter whose heading is “Seethecatitgoesmeowmeowcome/and playcomeandplaywithjanethe/kittenwillnotplayplayplaypla” poses challenges for students both in terms of unfamiliar language and in terms of complex ideas.
+Rather than have the students cold read it at home and then rely on me to point out everything that is important in the chapter the next day, they grapple with some of the important ideas from the novel before they ever read the chapter.

 • I preview their reading and come up with questions based on important points I think they should notice and think about.
-I ask students to answer the questions on their own in class.
-Then we go over them and share our responses as a class.
+Students answer the questions on their own in class; then we go over them and share our responses as a class.

 • I ask students to keep our questions and discussion in mind as they read the assigned chapter at home that night.